Eumoh01/Chat-App/README.md

 ## Please Note:

-If you are on a mac with python already installed it may not have the right version(python 3) so you will need to make sure to install the right [version](https://www.python.org/downloads/)
+If you are on a mac with python already installed it may not have the right version(python 3) so you will need to make sure to install the [right version](https://www.python.org/downloads/) if you haven't already

 You will also then need to make sure to replace every pip or python command with:
 ``` pip3``` or ``` python3```